 Most of these can be resolved by just adding them as features, the only one that concerns

 The fact that they are inviting already registered users to join a mailing list – takes away the whole native email plugin context and makes it appear as if they don't understand WordPress as in-depth as they need to, from a user experience point of view at least.

-For example, lets say you have a membership website which thousands of people are using WordPress for.
+For example, let's say you have a membership website which thousands of people are using WordPress.

 You have 60,000+ members, you'd have to email these already registered users to your website and ask them to subscribe to a newsletter?

-They already signed up, went to they're email to confirm their registration, that's already a double opt-in, why would they need to opt-in again?
+They already signed up, went to they're emailed to confirm their registration, that's already a double opt-in, why would they need to opt-in again?

 That's my biggest issue with the plugin.